 Diagnosis of a cracked tooth is sometimes difficult to make if the cracks are small or hidden inside a tooth’s structure.
 It’s sometimes hard to tell which tooth is causing the pain.
 If you have symptoms of sharp pain while chewing, but no visible cracks, your dentist may determine you have cracked tooth syndrome.
 This usually means there is a crack somewhere, but it’s just too small to find on an X-ray.

-Because bacteria can enter hidden cracks and damage the pulp of your teeth, your Yonkers dentist takes a thorough medical history and discusses your dental health habits.
-After asking questions regarding trauma, teeth grinding and chewing, your dentist, open Sundays, may determine you need a bite adjustment.
+Because bacteria can enter hidden cracks and damage the pulp of your teeth, your dentist takes a thorough medical history and discusses your dental health habits.
+After asking questions regarding trauma, teeth grinding and chewing, your dentist may determine you need a bite adjustment.
 A search for signs of decay or trauma always follows.

 Treatment for cracked tooth syndrome is the same as for a visible cracked tooth.
-Depending on the size and location of the crack, your Yonkers dentist, open on Saturday, performs cracked tooth repair.
+Depending on the size and location of the crack, your dentist performs cracked tooth repair.
 The exact procedure may include:

 - Bonding, especially if the cracks are visible, such as from crooked front teeth cracks